Costa Rica Sea Turtle Service and Adventure

 Yes, in fact over 75% of students who travel with us choose to come independently.
 This encourages teens to step further outside their comfort zone and make new friends.
 We believe that one of the most rewarding and exciting elements of travel is the new friendships that are formed along the way.
 If you travel by yourself, you are bound to make new friends from all over the country and even the world.
 The best part is, you can travel again with your new BFFs on another TFT program the next summer!

 Can I bring a friend?

 Absolutely!
 We just ask that if you come with a friend, you and your friend(s) are still open to meeting new people and sharing this special experience with the entire group.

 What do students like most about this program?

 Students love that they are able to have a hands on experience helping protect the endangered sea turtles.
 This program allows them to get out of their comfort zone and give back, while also enjoying exciting activities like surf lessons and zip-lining.
 Combining these adventure with meaningful service projects provides for a well rounded experience.

 What is unique about this program?

 In addition to working with sea turtles, students will also be able to connect with the local community and volunteer at the village school.
 This provides an immersive experience and allows students to discover all facets of life in Costa Rica.

 What is included?

-Ground transportation, accommodations, all breakfasts, lunches and, chaperones and guides, program related activities, program related activity admissions, taxes and tips.
+Ground transportation, accommodations, all meals, chaperones and guides, program related activities, program related activity admissions, taxes and tips.